 LuxTrust S.A., acting as CSP, ensures implementation and maintains appropriate level of protection to its assets and information systems.
 For this purpose LuxTrust S.A. maintains an inventory of all information assets and assigns a classification for the protection requirements to those assets consistent with the risk analysis.

-LuxTrust information security management is guided by and compliant with ISO /IEC 27002 5
+LuxTrust information security management is guided by and compliant with against ISO/IEC 27001 and ISO/IEC 27002 standard.

 5.1 Physical controls